Euglossa bazinga: Distribution and habitat

-E. bazinga has been identified in the central and northern areas of Mato Grosso, Brazil.
+Euglossa bazinga has been identified in the central and northern areas of Mato Grosso, Brazil.
 It is one of the few examples of its genus that occur in the Cerrado, a savanna ecosystem.

 Morphology and identification

-E. bazinga is the smallest of the Euglossa species belonging to the subgenus Glossura, but has the longest tongue in proportion to its body size.
+Euglossa bazinga is the smallest of the Euglossa species belonging to the subgenus Glossura, but has the longest tongue in proportion to its body size.
+Only the male from this species is known.
+It can be distinguished from E. ignita males by its much smaller body size, longer extended mouthparts, bluish integumental coloration, shape and the area between the second sternal tufts and the shape and size of the mesotibial tufts.